 Firm Partner Patrick Seely leads our eminent domain practice and has handled a wide range of property types including: apartments, condominiums and cooperatives; regional malls and strip shopping centers; utility power plants; transmission and distribution electric lines and gas pipelines; offices; reservoirs; industrial complexes; and golf courses and other complex property valuation cases.
 Mr. Seely has lectured in all areas relating to real estate valuation, property tax, and eminent domain, and has written extensively for the legal journals.

 Whatever side of this issue you may be on, you can rely on our experience.
-Contact us today to schedule a consultation with Mr. Seely at our Albany, Troy, Schenectady or Saratoga Springs law office.
+Contact us today to schedule a consultation with Mr. Seely at our Albany, Schenectady, Troy, Colonie, and Saratoga Springs law office.
 Our experienced legal team is the advantage you need in this complex situation.
 Call (518) 274-5820.